Robinpig/Note/docs/CS/Java/JDK/Concurrency/synchronized.md

 Java provides a built-in locking mechanism for enforcing atomicity: the **synchronized block**.
 A synchronized block has two parts: a reference to an object that will serve as the lock, and a block of code to be guarded by that lock.
-A synchronized method is a shorthand for a synchronized block that spans an entire method body, and whose lock is the object on which the method is being invoked.
+A synchronized method is a shorthand for a synchronized block that spans an entire method body, and whose lock is the object on which the method is being invoked
-(Static synchronized methods use the Class object for the lock.)
+(Static synchronized methods use the Class object for the lock).

 Every Java object can implicitly act as a lock for purposes of synchronization; these built-in locks are called intrinsic locks or monitor locks.
 The lock is automatically acquired by the executing thread before entering a synchronized block and automatically released when control exits the synchronized block,